OpenDSA/OpenDSA/RST/en/Yuhui/NonRegular.rst

 Let's start with some basic questions.
 First, if a language :math:`L` is finite, is :math:`L` regular?
 Yes!
 All finite languages are regular.
+[Why?]

 If :math:`L` is infinite, is :math:`L` regular?
 It might be and it might not.